Axial-radial plasma transport and performance of a plasma thruster magnetic nozzle under Bohm's anomalous diffusion scaling: Methodology

 where $S$ is the bounding surface of the simulation control volume $V$.
 Considering the summation of the electron momentum equation with its ion and neutral counterparts, the thrust can also be expressed by

 where $F_0$ is the axial force entering the MN from the plasma source \cite{b:lafleur2015}.
-The integrand term can be considered as the Lorentz force density, and can be separated into the same contributions as described for $j_{e\theta}$ in equation \eref{eqn:azimuthalcurrent} (note that ion azimuthal current is negligible).
-This can be decomposed into the azimuthal current contributions listed in equation \eref{eqn:azimuthalcurrent},
+The integrand term can be considered as the Lorentz force density, and can be separated into the same contributions as described for $j_{e\theta}$ in equation \eref{eqn:azimuthalcurrent}.
+Note that ion azimuthal current is negligible \cite{b:lafleur2014,b:merino2016}; Ions have negligible azimuthal velocity because their large mass results in a very-low gyro-frequency.
+They can be treated as unmagnetised and significant azimuthal motion cannot occur in the absence of a strong azimuthal electric field or high initial perpendicular velocity (ions are injected cold).
+This can be then decomposed into the azimuthal current contributions listed in equation \eref{eqn:azimuthalcurrent},